Dr Mohamed Payenda Zhouand Safi – Guilty of Professional Misconduct

-The Tribunal then considered stage 2 submissions addressing protective orders.
+The Tribunal then considered Stage II submissions addressing protective orders.

 On 20 June 2017 the Tribunal heard submissions and reserved its decision, however, made an interim order that Dr Safi’s registration is suspended until the Tribunal publishes its full stage 2 decision and orders.

-The full decision is available at NSW Caselaw
+The Stage 1 decision is available at NSW Caselaw

 For further information, contact the Executive Officer of the Health Care Complaints Commission, on 9219 7444 or send an email to email@example.com.

 The information in this media release is correct at the time of publication.
 Orders may change; for example, conditions may no longer apply.
 For current information regarding the status of a registered health practitioner, including any conditions that currently apply, please check the National Register at www.ahpra.gov.au.